orchitech/union-replacer/README.md

 ### Regexp flags

 Any flags in paticular search regexps are ignored.
-The resulting replacement has always the flags from construcor call, which defaults to global (`g`) and multiline (`m`).
+The resulting replacement has always the flags from constructor call, which defaults to global (`g`) and multiline (`m`).